JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 Apply me, O God, to the work of serving the true Guru.
 As the merchant who taketh horses for traffic,
 Earneth money and entertaineth hopes that his wealth shall increase ;
-So the man of God uttereth the name of God, and 1s happy in uttering it.
+So the man of God uttereth the name of God, and is happy in uttering it.
 The shopkeeper collecteth wares and sitting in his shop dealeth in them :
 His wealth is false, its display is false, he is wrapped up in falsehood.
 The man of God collecteth divine wealth and taketh God with him as his viaticum.